 Vessel Every kind of watercraft, other than a seaplane on the water, capable of being used as a means of transportation on water.
+Windward Situated on the side closest to the wind.
+(Opposite of leeward.)
 VHF Radio A Very High Frequency electronic communications and direction finding system.
-Moving waves, created by vessel motion.
-Wake Track or path that a boat leaves behind it, when moving across the water.
+Yaw To swing or steer off course, as when running with a quar- tering sea.
+Wake Moving waves, created by vessel motion.
+Track or path that a boat leaves behind it, when moving across the water.
 Wash The loose or broken water left behind a vessel as it moves along; the surging action of waves.
 Waterline The intersection of a vessel's hull and the water's surface; the line separating the bottom paint and the topsides.
 Way Movement of a vessel through the water.
 Technically it is underway when not at anchor, aground, or made fast to the shore.
-The common usage is interpreted as progress through the water.
+The common usage is interpreted as prog- ress through the water.
 Headway when going forward and Sternway when it is going backwards.
-Well Area at the rear of a boat where the motor may be located.
+Well Area at the rear of a boat where the motor may be lo- cated.
 Wharf A structure, parallel to the shore, for docking vessels.
-(1) The steering wheel; (2) the propeller.
-Wheel or other situations.

-A standard communication signal between boats, to indicate change of course, danger,
+Wheel (1) The steering wheel; (2) the propeller.
+Whistle Signal A standard communication signal between boats, to indi- cate change of course, danger, or other situations.
+Robalo Boats, Nashville, GA LLC 10-7